rumeysaaydogdu/KappaWebPage-Kodluyoruz-Hackathon/README.md

 # KappaWebPage-Kodluyoruz

-Building a webpage with HTML and CSS Kodluyoruz Hackathon - Team Kappa
+Building a website with HTML and CSS Kodluyoruz Hackathon - Team Kappa